Renters Insurance: Flexible Coverage for Your Evolving Dreams

 Loss of Use Coverage

 Renters insurance has you covered — literally.
-Should your rental become inhabitable due to a qualifying loss (fire, mold, water damage), many renters insurance policies reimburse you for hotel and other fees you might incur while you’re displaced.
+Should your rental become inhabitable due to a qualifying loss (fire, water damage), many renters insurance policies reimburse you for hotel and other fees you might incur while you’re displaced.
 So no matter what, you’ll always have a roof over your head.

 Most renters insurance policies are designed to be flexible enough to fit your unique lifestyle.
 There are many add-ons that can help protect things like pets, home businesses, expensive watch collections, etc. Your agent is ready to answer any questions and help you get the coverage you need.